fiskaltrust/portal-manual-doc/doc/portal-handbook_EN_04.md

 **Cash-product-Write:** Edit cash products

-**Configuration-Read:** Access to the menu item "Configuration" and thus to "Container", "Document Chains", "Helper" and "Signature Creation Devices".
+**Configuration-Read:** Access to the menu item "Configuration" and thus to "Container", "Receipt Chains", "Helper" and "Signature Creation Devices".

 **Configuration-Write:** Edit configurations."